todo.vu support

 • Tasks modal – a modal that enables users to connect a time entry to a task.

 If you are an Admin user, you will see a hamburger icon at the top left corner of the calendar.
 When you select this icon, a side menu will expand, where you can select and view individual team member’s calendars.
+If you are not an Admin user, you will only see your own calendar.

 An animated GIF of todo.vu's interface, demonstrating how a user can switch calendar views, and if the user is an admin user, how to navigate to other users' calendars.

-todo.vu’s Calendar view options are:
+Calendar view options:

 Agenda view: Indicated by the ‘A’.
 This view displays either one day or three consecutive days, depending on your screen width.